 - Determine Accuracy: Find the account that has the most exact and up-to-date information.
 This could mean talking to other team members or using information from different sources.

 - Choose Correct Data: Pick the correct information for each field that isn’t working right.
-You can choose which data to keep when you combine data in Salesforce.
+You can choose which data to keep when you combine it in Salesforce.

 Restoring Data from Backups if Necessary